Killing Season (film): Release

-Killing Season was released in the United States on July 12, 2013, to both the home screen and in cinemas.
+Killing Season was released in the United States on July 12, 2013, in a limited release and through video on demand.

 Critical response

 On Rotten Tomatoes it has an approval rating of 10% based on reviews from 20 critics.
-On Metacritic the film has a score of 29 out of 100 based on reviews from 9 critics, indicating "generally unfavorable reviews."
+On Metacritic the film has a score of 29 out of 100 based on reviews from 9 critics, indicating "generally unfavorable" reviews.

 Boyd van Hoeij of The Hollywood Reporter wrote that the film would be better off as a "small-screen item".
 Joe Neumaier of the New York Daily News awarded the film one out of five stars, panning Travolta's character's Serbian accent.
 David DeWitt of The New York Times stated that "[i]t's not worthless, but it's not good.
 As a genre film, it's too ambitious; as an art film, it's too obvious."

 Peter Sobczynski of RogerEbert.com called it "Badly written, ineptly staged, horribly acted, historically suspect and boring beyond belief".